jaimevepe/Bootcamp-repo/02_midterm_review/practical/a-practical-instructions.md

 Complete any additional configuration or install any necessary libraries to get this working.

 Fix any bugs that may have been introduced so your code is working.

+Feedback -> Overall, great job. - 32/34 points.
+Good job on the comments - the reson I took off a couple points is that your links do not work.

+Issues:
+1) Your routes are wrong in your footer.ejs.
+You have `/home.ejs` for the Home link BUT you have NO /home.ejs route handler. what you should have done is use '/' (root route) for the home link?
+And why are you trying to go to the results page?
+Wont the data be different each time?